Brunno-DaSilva/active-directory-app/README.md

 # Active Directory App

 ### Creating an ADA CRUD App step-by-step using MongoDB, Express, React Views, and Node.
+The intension of this guide is not to give you all the answers but to provide a workflow and structure when building a CRUD app.

 ### Creating a CRUD APP